WWII Archive

 I had ice cream a couple days ago, which was the first since Easter Sunday, 1944, three days before we were shot down.
 It sure was a treat.

 At times when we neared our target, Flak as a rule was very accurate and plentiful.
-At times it sounded as hail on a tin roof, and punched a lot of holes, not only by Flak, but also by fighters.
+At times it sounded as hail on a tin roof.
 In spite of that, our ship flew 20 missions before it finally was shot down, without any of our crew hit except on that fatal day.
 Two men were wounded.
 The projectile that brought us down was a 20 millimeter cannon bullet.